cs3org/reva/changelog/unreleased/fix-example-sciencemesh.md

-Bugfix: Fix downloading remote files gives HTTP 500 error in owncloud.
+Bugfix: Fix downloading remote files gives HTTP 500 error in owncloud

 I've fixed the problem when ownCloud attempts to download a file from the remote site with reva in between, the download operation fails with HTTP 500.